U.S. | Houston, Texas HQ

 Psychiatric conditions were sometimes associated with imprisonment or may have contributed to committing a violent crime, including cellmate murder while imprisoned.
 Preexisting mental illness was also diagnosed and treated by Dr. Adhia.

-Impulse Disorders are disproportionately present in a prison population than the general public.
+Impulse disorders, while not exclusive to criminal behavior, are disproportionately present in a prison population compared to the general public.
 For this reason, an Impulse program was developed and Dr. Adhia served as the primary treating psychiatrist.

-Dr. Adhia’s patients included those with unusual psychotic disorders such as schizophrenia, with hallucination and delusions.
+Dr. Adhia’s patients included those with unusual psychotic disorders such as schizophrenia with hallucinations and delusions.

 Suicide and self-injurious behavior were significant concerns in prison, and Dr. Adhia treated inmates exhibiting self-injurious behavior and those with suicide attempts.
 Self-injurious behavior can be triggered by personality disorders or psychosis.
-Self Injurious behavior can include cutting, banging one’s head against a wall or intentionally seeking pain.
+Self-injurious behavior can include cutting, banging one’s head against a wall or intentionally seeking pain.
 Dr. Adhia writes further about these issues, as well as malingering, in greater detail on this page… keep reading.

 Jail vs. Prison

-“Jail” is a correctional facility which is used to describe short-term incarceration at a local law enforcement level and may follow charge with a crime.
+“Jail” is a term used to describe short-term incarceration at a local law enforcement level correctional facility.
 Dr. Adhia’s experience includes the assessment of jailed individuals.

-Dr. Adhia has conducted more than 50 evaluations in a criminal setting and is recognized for his skill in correctional psychiatry.
+Dr. Adhia has conducted more than 50 evaluations in criminal settings and is recognized for his skill in correctional psychiatry.
 He has worked on criminal cases in military court and criminal defense.

-Dr. Adhia has found TBI to be a factor in some capital cases that resulted in men on death row whom he treated.
+Dr. Adhia has found TBI to be a factor in some capital cases that resulted in men being placed on death row whom he treated.

 A recent capital case

 Dr. Adhia consulted in an unusually complex case including a Capital Public Defendant charged with a triple homicide, and a high-profile case of homicide (matricide).

-Dr. Adhia has served as an Expert Witness in cases involving use of date rape drugs, and sexual assault in civilian and military Courts.
+Dr. Adhia has served as an expert witness in cases involving the use of date rape drugs and sexual assault in civilian and military courts.

 Standard of Care in Prisons vs. Hospitals, Clinics or Private Care Facilities